-Smash burgers are everywhere in Arizona.
-Researching and writing out this project shone a light on the fact that many people across the country have not heard or seen smash burgers.
-That’s crazy!
-Let’s talk about the core elements for an easy smash burger recipe and my top 3 tips to make sure you have the most success.
+Crispy, simple, and irresistible are the only ways to describe smashburgers.
+Let’s talk about the core elements for an easy smashburger recipe and my top 3 tips to make sure you have the most success.

-Classic burger patties are thick juice bombs, crust on the outside and a perfect pink in the middle.
+Classic burger patties are thick juice bombs, with crust on the outside, and a perfect pink in the middle.
 You’ve created a nice crust to capture the juices.
 Pressing down forces the juices out, leaving you with a dry burger.

 It starts with the product.
-We’ll talk about 2 different elements here: quality and how to prep it properly.
+We’ll talk about 2 different elements here: Quality and Prepping

 Quality and fat content are both important.
 If you can grind your own, or you’re willing to, it’ll easily be the best result.
 I highly recommend 80/20, which will give you the best possible crust when you’re searing.
 85/15 will work too, but anything leaner and you will not have the same results.